 Banks set basic qualifications, which are supposedly easy to fulfill.
 Usually, they require applicants to be at least 21 years old at the time of their application.
 Likewise, they shouldn’t be older than 65 years old upon loan maturity.

-Applicants should also meet the bank’s gross monthly family income requirement, which is usually PHP 25,000 and above.
+Applicants should meet the bank’s gross monthly family income requirement as well, which is usually ₱25,000 and above.
 If you’re an OFW, you may be required to have a two-year employment contract.

 Note that meeting these minimum requirements won’t guarantee fast approval.
 But at least you know where to start.